Ad Impression Tracking Software: What You Need to Know

 Good tracking gives each paid slot its own record.
 A newsletter top banner, mid-issue ad, and footer logo shouldn't share one count.
 Each slot needs its own placement ID, tracked image, click URL, and UTM content value.

-The best tools make those definitions visible.
+Clear tools make those definitions visible.
 Your sponsor should know if an impression means image load, rendered ad, viewable web ad, or video view.
 A hidden definition turns a clean report into a debate.

 Why Does Ad Impression Tracking Software Matter?